sveltejs/kit/documentation/docs/01-project-structure.md

 ### src/

-Holds all Svelte, JS and other files used to implement your app.
+Holds the Svelte, JS/TS, and other source files for your app.

 #### app.html